Travel guide

 Price and how billing works

-The model is simple: you pay a daily fee (usually in the range of €10-20 per day depending on the zone) and for that day you have a reasonable use package of data, minutes, and SMS.
+The model is simple: you pay a daily fee that varies depending on the destination zone, and for that day you have a reasonable package of data, minutes, and SMS.
 You are only charged on the days you actually use your mobile phone abroad; if you don't turn it on, you don't pay.
+The exact price is not fixed over time, so always check it in the O2 app just before traveling; don't rely on what you paid last year.

-The problem becomes apparent when you calculate for a long trip.
-Ten days abroad with a daily rate of €15 means €150 just for connection, and many add-ons include a "courtesy" data limit which, if exceeded, reduces speed or makes consumption more expensive.
-For stays of one or two weeks, that cost quickly adds up compared to a fixed rate.
+The problem becomes apparent when you do the math for a long trip.
+Each day away adds a new fee, and many bundles include a "courtesy" data limit that, if exceeded, slows down the speed or makes consumption more expensive.
+For stays of one or two weeks, that cost quickly adds up compared to a fixed-rate plan, because the cost increases every day you spend abroad with no cap.

 Covered zones and countries